MONISH-KANNA-M/MONISH-KANNA-M/README.md

     style="margin-left: 20px; margin-bottom: 10px;"
   />

 I am a Full Stack Developer with strong expertise in the MERN stack, experienced in building scalable, high-performance web applications.
-I have hands-on knowledge of Docker, Kubernetes, and cloud architecture, enabling me to design, deploy, and manage containerized applications efficiently.
+I also work on AI-driven systems and data-centric applications, combining backend engineering with intelligent solutions.

-I am passionate about developing clean, maintainable code and architecting end-to-end solutions that are reliable, scalable, and production-ready.
+I am passionate about developing clean, maintainable code and building end-to-end systems that are scalable, efficient, and production-ready.

 </p>

 ---